RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Docker-Linux.md

 #### Display problems (resolution detection)

-On some distros, in order to open the possibility of connecting `airgeddon` xterm windows to your host X Window system, you must launch first `~# xhost +` command or `xhost +SI:localuser:root` if you are using Wayland.
+On some distros, in order to open the possibility of connecting `airgeddon` xterm windows to your host X Window system, you must launch first `~# xhost +` command or `xhost +SI:localuser:root` if you are using Wayland graphics.
 You can check if you need it easily.
 The resolution should be detected inside `airgeddon` on initial checks.
 If not is detected, you have a problem with your DISPLAY var.
 You should launch `~# xhost +` command, or launch `xhost +SI:localuser:root` if you are using Wayland, or adjust DISPLAY var on docker run command.

 #### Setting Options